 Under the severance agreements, upon the executive officer's (i) involuntary termination (other than for cause), (ii) voluntary termination for good reason or (iii) termination due to the death or disability of the executive officer, the executive officers are entitled to receive a prorated incentive for the year in which termination occurs.
 Similarly, for severance agreements entered into in February 2011 or later, if a termination occurs within the two-year period following a change of control or during a protected period, the executive officers are entitled to receive a prorated target incentive for the year in which termination occurs (or, in the case of Mr. Green, a full target incentive for the year in which termination occurs since his severance agreement was entered into prior to February 2011).
-In addition, for all executive officers covered by U.S. health insurance, ManpowerGroup has agreed to pay for continued health insurance for the executive officers and their families for a 12-month period following an involuntary termination of their employment (other than for cause) or a voluntary termination of their employment for good reason.
-Furthermore, if such a termination occurs within the two-year period following a change of control or during a protected period, then ManpowerGroup has agreed to pay for continued health insurance for the executive officers and their families for an 18-month period.
+In addition, for all executive officers covered by U.S. health insurance, ManpowerGroup has agreed to pay for continued health insurance for the executive officers and their families for a 12-month period following an involuntary termination occurs within the two-year period following a protected period, then Annower for good reason.
+Furthermore, if such a termination occurs within the two-year period following a protected period, then ManpowerGroup has agreed to pay for continued health insurance for the executive officers and their families for an 18-month period.
 Finally, under the severance agreements, following an involuntary termination of the executive officer's employment (other than for cause) or a voluntary termination of the executive officer's employment for good reason, ManpowerGroup will pay for outplacement services for up to one year following the executive officer's termination.
 This benefit is not included in the CEO's and CFO's agreements.